areebahassan01/Bank-Account-Manage/README.md

 If you enter any number other than from 1 to 5, you will get an error.

 # Running the Program
-To run the program, simply run the main() function.
+To run the program,  run the main() function.
+Type bankaccount.py in the terminal of the IDE.
 This will start the program and allow the user to interact with the bank account management system.